cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-administration.md

 _Implementation Notes_

 * [MedicationAdministration.medication] may be a reference to a [contained] Medication when the Medication cannot be represented by a CodeableConcept because it contains a unique combination of ingredients.
 Medications in the system always exist within the context of a MedicationAdministration and cannot be referenced independently.
+* Infuse or Bolus administration results for continuous infusion orders may require additional calculations to determine the actual amount of medication administered per ingredient.
+An additional calculation is required when the dosage quantity does not equal the contained Medication product ingredient amount denominator.
+In this case, calculate the ratio between the ingredient’s numerator divided by the denominator and multiply by dosage quantity.
+This will be the actual amount of medication administered.

 ### Authorization Types